Kasheftin/nuxt-nest-graphql-auth/README.md

       whitelist: true
     })
   )
-  await app.listen(process.env.port || 3001)
+  await app.listen(process.env.PORT || 3001)
 }
 bootstrap()
 ````

-On this stage we should get a successfully running hello-world application on `http://localhost:3001`
+At this stage we should get a successfully running hello-world application on `http://localhost:3001`.

 ## 2. Prisma

-Prisma is a great ORM which connects to the database and allows using TypeScript classes instead of writing raw sql queries.
+Prisma is a great ORM that connects to the database and allows you to use TypeScript classes instead of writing raw SQL queries.

 ````
 $ npm i --save prisma nestjs-prisma